Bluejay47/AviaryClasses/README.md

 # Aviary Classes - Custom Archetypes for Pathfinder: Wrath of the Righteous

-A mod adding **four unique archetypes** and a **magical companion item** to expand your character build options with innovative mechanics and playstyles.
+A mod adding **five unique archetypes** and a **magical companion item** to expand your character build options with innovative mechanics and playstyles.

 - This mod is still in beta, please do be careful using it as it may cause issues with your save file.
 - The mod is balanced for Core and below to add some interesting twists to playthroughs.
 I have not tested it on higher difficulties.